 World Heritage Sites in Japan

 Are you on the hunt to visit as many UNESCO sites as you can in your lifetime?
-Let us introduce you to the World Heritage Sites in Japan that made that list.
+Then, let us introduce you to the World Heritage Sites in Japan that made that list.

 World Heritage Sites in Japan